yoche2000/IEEE-P1451_5_6-CAPI/README.md

 The Communication API (CAPI) works on both the NCAP side and WTIM side.
 The NCAP side of the CAPI works together with the Sigfox Coud.
 Since Sigfox Cloud is the only centralized NCAP for Sigfox systens, the NCAP CAPI is universal.
-The structure and code of the NCAP CAPI can be found under [/NCAP][2].
+The structure and code of the NCAP CAPI are located under [/NCAP][2].
 Since there are different development boards supporting Sigfox, there are different API built for different boards.
-The structure and code of the WTIM CAPIs can be found under [/WTIM][4].
+The structure and code of the WTIM CAPIs are located under [/WTIM][4].

 ![image info](https://i.imgur.com/bOsUcT3.jpg)
 </p>